These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

 DIEP (deep inferior epigastic perforator) flap A type of breast reconstruction that uses the skin and fat between the belly button and the groin.

 Differentiation A term used in pathology results, comparing the cancer cells to normal cells.
 Well-differentiated cancer cells look almost normal (a similar size and shape to normal cells); moderately differentiated cancer cells look less like normal cells (often larger and more varied shapes); poorly differentiated cancer cells look most changed and are usually fast growing.

 Drug resistance The ability of cancer cells to resist the effects of a drug.

 ECHO (echocardiogram) A type of ultrasound of the heart, to check how well it is working.

-EGFR (epidermal growth factor receptor) Proteins on the surface of cells.
-When there are higher than normal levels (known as over expression) on cancer cells, they stimulate growth.
+EGFR (epidermal growth factor receptor) A type of protein found on the surface of cells.
+When there are higher than normal levels (known as over-expression) on cancer cells, they help the cancer to grow.

 Embolism When blood flow is blocked, usually by a blood clot or air bubble.

 Encapsulated Surrounded and encased.
 For example, an encapsulated breast implant has been encased by a build-up of dense, tough tissue, also called fibrous tissue.

 Endometrial cancer Cancer of the lining of the womb (uterus).

 Epirubicin A chemotherapy drug used to treat breast cancer.